Growth investing

-Growth investing is a style of investment strategy focused on capital appreciation.
+Growth investing is a type of investment strategy focused on capital appreciation.
 Those who follow this style, known as growth investors, invest in companies that exhibit signs of above-average growth, even if the share price appears expensive in terms of metrics such as price-to-earnings or price-to-book ratios.
 In typical usage, the term "growth investing" contrasts with the strategy known as value investing.